 A 62-year-old female patient presented to the emergency department approximately 3 hours after a road traffic accident.
 She had been crossing the road when she was struck by a scooter and sustained a penetrating injury to her lower leg.
 On arrival, she was conscious and hemodynamically stable but in significant pain.
 A metallic scooter kick lever was visibly impaled in her right lower leg, approximately 4–5 cm above the ankle, with both entry and exit wounds present (B., E. R. and S., R., 2017).

 Fig. 1.
-Impaled foreign body on arrival in Emergency Room
+Impaled foreign body on arrival in the Emergency Room

-As part of the initial trauma evaluation, an ultrasound FAST examination was performed and was negative for intra-abdominal injury.
+As part of the initial trauma evaluation, an ultrasound FAST examination was performed, which was negative for intra-abdominal injury.
 A chest X-ray revealed an associated left clavicle fracture.
 Locally, the patient complained of pain, mild bleeding, and inability to bear weight.
 On examination, distal pulses were palpable, and motor and sensory functions were intact, with no evidence of neurovascular deficit.
-There was no active severe hemorrhage or expanding hematoma.
+There was no active severe haemorrhage or expanding hematoma.
 An X-ray of the leg demonstrated the foreign body lodged between the tibia and fibula without any associated fracture.
 Given its proximity to major vessels, CT angiography was performed and showed no vascular injury.

 Fig. 2.
-X Ray of Right Leg, AP and Lateral views
+X-ray of Right Leg, AP and Lateral views

 The patient was taken up for surgery under general anaesthesia.
 A longitudinal incision was made between the entry and exit wounds to improve exposure, and both wounds were slightly extended.
 The kick lever was carefully removed along the same path of impalement to avoid further tissue damage.
 This was followed by thorough wound exploration, irrigation, and debridement.
 No significant injury to bone, major vessels, or nerves was identified intraoperatively.
 The wounds were left open with stay sutures in place (Liu et al., 2025).